Top 10 Best Industrial Metal Bands

 Such an underrated band.
 They must be at least in the top 5.

-American Head Charge is an industrial metal band from Minneapolis, Minnesota.
-The band gained popularity in the early 2000s and became known for their intense live performances.
-They have received two Kerrang!
-Award nominations during their career.
+American Head Charge was a nu metal band from Minneapolis, Minnesota.
+The band gained popularity in the early 2000s and became known for its intense live performances.
+It received two Kerrang!
+Award nominations during its career.

 With a song like "Never Surrender," Combichrist achieves a great balance between techno-style music and metal.